-Like the disciples, we need to undergo a metanoia or change of heart-before we can fully grasp how power is going to be exercised in the recovery process.
-A good way to start is by practicing Step One and admitting we are powerless over lust, pornography, and sexual addiction.
+Like the disciples, we need to undergo a metanoia- or change of heart-before we can fully grasp how power is going to be exercised in the recovery process.
+A good way to start is by practicing Step One and admitting we are powerless over our addictions and compulsions.
 God and others in our fellowship will help us along the way.